RADAR-base/RADAR-REST-Connector/README.md

 ### Installation

-This repository relies on a recent version of docker and docker-compose as well as an installation of Java 8 or later.
+This repository relies on a recent version of docker and docker-compose as well as an installation of Java 11 or later.

 ### Usage

+Generally, this component is installed with [RADAR-Kubernetes](https://github.com/RADAR-base/RADAR-Kubernetes).
+It uses Docker image [radarbase/kafka-connect-rest-fitbit-source](https://hub.docker.com/r/radarbase/kafka-connect-rest-fitbit-source).

 First, [register a Fitbit App](https://dev.fitbit.com/apps) with Fitbit.
 It should be either a server app, for multiple users, or a personal app for a single user.
 With the server app, you need